satindersharma/linux/README.md

 --
-setting  ->  storage  ->  in controller IDE click on empty  -> on right click on optical drive cd icon    ->    click on choose a disk file and select your  downloaded ubuntu iso file now we can click on start   -> at some point after this there is two option 1. try ubuntu 2. install ubuntu -> click on install ubuntu
+setting  ->  storage  ->  in controller IDE click on empty  -> on right click on optical drive cd icon    ->    click on choose a disk file and select your  downloaded ubuntu iso file now we can click on start   -> at some point after this there is two option 1. try ubuntu 2. install ubuntu -> click on install ubuntu you can choose to minimal installation for fast install Installation type: keep selected Erase disk and install ubuntu
 </pre>
 Various Important Points:
 --